 Q: Did you move with a spouse/children?

 A: Quality of life is excellent.
-I enjoy the fact that it’s a truly international city with people from almost every country on earth living in harmony.
-Second most enjoyable factor is the weather.
-The beaches are great, the shopping ranges from the most modern malls to old souks (markets) and local shopping strips, there are thousands of restaurants and cafes for eating out, it's a mixture of the ultra-modern and old.
+I enjoy the fact that it’s a truly international city, with people from almost every country on earth living in harmony.
+The second most enjoyable factor is the weather.
+The beaches are great, the shopping ranges from the most modern malls to old souks (markets) and local shopping strips, there are thousands of restaurants and cafés for eating out, it’s a mixture of the ultra-modern and old.

 Q: Any negatives?
 What do you miss most about home?

 Q: Is Dubai safe?

 A: One of the safest places in the world.

 About living in Dubai

 Q: Which are the best places/suburbs to live in Dubai as an expat?